tasic-ua/asns-citizenship/README.md

 But files with IP addresses also can be compared by one of the scripts.

-With **asns_check.py** I take two files with ASNs prepared by split_file.py, define "from the country", "to the country" and get the file with dates, citizenship and current org hanles.
+With **asns_check.py** I take two files with ASNs prepared by split_file.py, define "from the country", and "to the country" and get the file with dates, citizenship and current org hanles.

-With **get_address.py** I receive RL contact data from org handles (name, address, phone number, and email)
+With **get_address.py** I receive RL contact data from org handles (name, address, phone number, and email) by requests to _http://rdap.db.ripe.net/entity/_